-Technical staff who are building or operating a service provider or enterprise network with international and/or multi-provider connectivity, involved in day to day network operations.
+Technical staff who are building or operating a service provider or enterprise network with international and/or multi-provider connectivity, and considering participation at an Internet Exchange point.

-It is assumed that participants have good understanding of following:
+It is assumed that the workshop participants know:

 Academy resources to be completed before start of workshop: